Collleee/Collleee/README.md

 ° I’m interested in many coding subjects

-° I’m currently learning YAML, Python, JavaScript, HTML
+° I’ve learnee Python, YAML and JavaScript.
+I am currently learning more of Python and JavaScript.